yoshild/zhs_config/README.md

 ```

 This command will display all the colors available in your terminal.
 Simply view the number assigned to each color and replace the corresponding number in the file.
+Now restart your terminal and you will have your awesome custom terminal.